 Swatching: We suggest creating a swatch of 8-10 rows in the same width of the desired scarf, and experimenting with tensions and hook sizes.
 Try to form stitches that are kind of "bouncy" and keep the work snug without pulling on the yarn.
 Find that middle ground where the color transitions are the most hidden.

 Example: The sample in the photo above has 13 stitch clusters in each worked row.
 The rows are interlocked in pairs, so there are a total of 26 stitch clusters across the work.
 Our gauge and tension resulted in a scarf that measures 5 3/4 inches (14.5 cm) across.
-This sample has 18 interlocked stitch clusters (9 in each worked row) for every 4 horizontal inches, and 10 stitch clusters for every 4 vertical inches.
+For every 4 horizontal inches, this sample has 18 interlocked stitch clusters (9 in each worked row).
+For every 4 vertical inches, this sample has 10 stitch clusters.

 ABBREVIATIONS